 - available to work 10 hours each week during assigned semester

-- able to spend 10 hours as a graduate assistant (Students who are in an off-campus placement during their final semesters and not able to devote 10 hours as a GA may be asked to relinquish the position.)
+- able to spend 10 hours as a graduate assistant (Students who are in an off-campus placement during their final semesters and not able to devote 10 hours as a GA will forfeit the position.)

 - academically qualified for the proposed assistantship position